Dream interpretation is intertwined in folklore and there are books that supposedly reveal the meaning of dream symbols.

-As you can see, the dream is filled with danger, but also with lack of freedom (I can barely move, and the cat is in shackles).
+As you can see, the dream is filled with danger, but also with a lack of freedom (I can barely move, and the cat is in shackles).
 If I compared it with my current life situation, this could lead to some interesting conclusions.

 Step 3 – Connect the elements of the dream with inner and outer dynamics of your life (especially emotions and desires)

 After listing the elements and associations, it’s time to link your dream to what’s actually going on in your life.

 There are many things you don’t allow to come to the surface – emotions, desires, or fear.
 You keep them at a distance and use clever tricks to pretend they don’t exist.
 But they’re still there, and they’ll be revealed in your dreams under a guise of symbols which are the language of the unconscious.

 Try to answer the question: “How does this dream relate to my current situation?”